29 Awesome Things to do in Chicago This Summer

 Download Your FREE Guide & Start Flying FREE on Southwest!

-Here are some super fun Chicago activities if you’re planning to head there in the warmer summer months:
+Here are some super fun Chicago activities if you’re planning to head there soon:

 1. Visit With Sea Life at Shedd Aquarium